heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 ```
 {% endraw %}

-### Kill existing running services before re-install (or upgrade)
+### How to kill existing running services before re-install (or upgrade)

-What you need to do is to apply [BeforeInstall](https://www.kymoto.org/documentation/scriptstudio/index.html?common_beforeinstall.html) parameter at the service file you're going to (re)install.
+To kill existing running services, what you need to do is to apply [BeforeInstall](https://www.kymoto.org/documentation/scriptstudio/index.html?common_beforeinstall.html) parameter at the service file you're going to (re)install.
 Take a look on the example script below:

 {% raw %}
 ```